antleaf/doapr/webroot/content/repositories/apsa_preprints.md

 record_count: 'Full text : 349'
 remining_indrawn_item: The content remains accessible
 repository_type: Disciplinary
-scientific_committees: 'Yes : includes researchers'
+scientific_committees: 'Yes : includes researchers   '
 service_pricing: Free to user, business relationships with partners for hosting services.
 short_name: APSA
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://preprints.apsanet.org/engage/apsa/public-dashboard
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version.
 All version are archieved and visible for readers.
 who_can_deposit: Registrants must have an APSA Member ID, but this is also free.
 withdrawal_authorisation: No one
-withdrawal_policy: You can request that your content be marked as "retracted" if you no longer stand by your findings or your content contains fundamental errors.
+withdrawal_policy: Yes, this can be found on our Policies page
 integrations:
 - :service: altmetric
   :feature: usage_metrics